Tag: garden basics (Page 1 of 2)

 Strawberries are one of our little homestead’s most anticipated foods by every member of our family.
 So, we spend some time prepping and loving on the gardens so they produce to their fullest.
 Here’s how we work at growing great strawberries.

 Strawberries are as close to instant gratification as you can get with a perennial fruit.
-I recommend planting bare root plants, as you have more control on suitable varieties.
-They’re also less expensive than potted plants, and the plants seem to do better in the long run.
+I recommend planting bare root plants, as you have more choice on suitable varieties.
+They’re also less expensive than potted plants, and the bare root plants seem to do better in the long run.
 The catch is you want to plant them in late May, before the heat of summer comes on too strong.
 You’ll soak the roots for an hour or two before planting.
 During the first growing season, plan to pinch off the first few buds that form, but let the next rounds of flowers mature to pick fruit later in the season.

 Continue reading